d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ## Toy Example

-After so much theory, let's try this out in practice.
+After so much theory, let us try this out in practice.
 Since much of the modeling is identical to when we built regression estimators in Gluon, we will not delve into much detail regarding the choice of architecture besides the fact that we will use several layers of a fully connected network.
 Let's begin by generating some data.
 To keep things simple we generate our 'time series' by using a sine function with some additive noise.

 ```{.python .input}
 %matplotlib inline